 Bass player, band leader, producer, composer, record label owner, festival organizer… Among countless of achievements, Snarky Puppy’s Michael League has so many titles to be used before his name that it is almost impossible to introduce him with a few sentences without missing a thing.
+There is a great section on their site that explains everything in detail.

 So here is direct quoting: